26 Aug 6 Powerful Financial Advice for Millennials (Pt 2 of 2)

 “Push yourself because no one else is going to do it for you.”- Anonymous

 Take ownership of your thoughts, direction, and reality.
 Refuse to be hemmed in by the circumstances of life.
-Fan the embers of your imagination, and then chase it down wherever it might lead you.
+Fan the embers of your imagination, and then chase it down wherever it may lead you.
 Sink yourself wholly into a cause that is bigger than yourself.

 “Success is your duty, obligation, and responsibility.
 You won’t get much done if you only grind on the days you feel good.
 Be great because nothing else pays. ” – Grant Cardone

 You cannot reach for heights unknown if you don’t feel worthy.
 You cannot be exceptional if you don’t believe in yourself.
-Regardless of who you are or how old you are, every victory is first won in the mind.
-You must see it, to become it.
+Regardless of who you are or how old you are, every victory is first won in the mind; you must see it, to become it.
 Until you see it, you cannot have it.

-Be motivated about your future.
-Motivation is your fuel.
-It’s your anchor.
+Be motivated about your future; motivation is your fuel, it’s your anchor.
 It’s the bridge between the dark tunnel and the light of greatness.
 Motivation is the force that pulls you upward and forward.